nameer-rizvi/scrapefrom/README.md

 # scrapefrom

-Scrape data from any webpage
+Scrape data from any webpage.

 ## installation